mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 -----------------------------------
 `<your username>`: In this lab, whenever you see `<your username>`, simply replace it with your UCR username.
 An example username is `kwest001`.

 **Shell:** An interface for the terminal that allows for interaction between the computer and the user.
-In this class, we will be using the Bash Unix shell.
+In this class, we will be using the Bash shell.

 **Terminal:** For the sake of this lab, the "terminal" is the program that the user will run to type in commands.
 Used interchangably with "shell" and "command line".